npcoincoreteam/npcoin-core/README.md

 implementation of NPCoin.

 Copy this nodes to your wallet .conf file
-If you have problem to sync your wallet with Otocash blockchain - use the following nodes to fix it.
+If you have problem to sync your wallet with NPCoin blockchain - use the following nodes to fix it.

 ```
 - addnode=172.245.244.33:13130